Scalable, ab initio protocol for quantum simulating SU($N$)$\times$U(1) Lattice Gauge Theories: Gauge-invariant effective Hamiltonian

 Together with the matter-gauge coupling, diagonal terms (in the electric basis) are generated through second order processes.
 Some of these terms can be easily compensated at this perturbative order: for example an on-site interaction of the $g$ particles, of the form $n_x^2$ can be removed with a small detuning from the resonance condition $U_{gg}=2U_{eg}^+$.
 In order to observe some non-trivial dynamics, it is important that the diagonal terms are not too large compared to the off-diagonal correlated hopping.

-Plaquette terms are the other off-diagonal terms in $H_\text{QLM}$ [Eq.~(\ref{eq:allQLM})], but they only arise through forth-order processes in perturbations theory (on a square lattice), and we therefore expect them to be very small.
+Plaquette terms are the other off-diagonal terms in $H_\text{QLM}$ [Eq.~(\ref{eq:allQLM})], but they only arise through forth-order processes in perturbations theory (on a square lattice), and we therefore expect them to be very small \review{(this implies that, in 2D systems, it will be challenging to reach weak-coupling)}.
 Electric terms, on the other hand, are diagonal but they are trivially constant for this representation of the gauge field with one rishon per link.

 As an example, we compute the effective Hamiltonian to second order in perturbation theory for the case $N=2$ in 1D:

 \begin{widetext}

 where